 It is the name for a group of therapies that help you make changes.
 This is most commonly “talk therapy”, which is based on verbal communication.
-Some examples are CBT, DBT, IPT and family therapy.
+Some examples are Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Interpersonal Therapy (IPT) and family therapy.
 It can also include non-verbal means of expression including art, play, mindfulness, and movement.
-Psychotherapy can be effective if you are having difficulties with your feelings, thoughts, or behaviour.
+Psychotherapy can be effective if you are having difficulties with your feelings, thoughts, or behaviours.
 In therapy, children and youth may be encouraged to talk, play, draw, build and pretend, as ways to share feelings and work out problems.
 Psychotherapy can be used with individuals, families, or groups.

 2) How effective is psychotherapy?

 The number of evidence-based psychotherapies that are available is increasing.
-This website explains which types have evidence for specific problems: http://effectivechildtherapy.org/content/ebp-options-specific-disorders.
+The Effective Child Therapy website explains which types of therapy have evidence for specific problems.

 There is evidence that CBT, DBT, IPT and family therapy are effective for a wide range of mental health challenges and disorders in children, youth, and adults.
 Other types of therapy have less research behind them but may still be helpful.
 For example, art therapy can be effective for children who have great difficulty talking about their problems.
 It is also possible to adapt an evidence-based therapy for a particular child.